 This post is part of our Rum Hub.

-This is the second article in a series on rum misconceptions by rum expert Matt Pietrek.
-In the first installment, we learned why rum isn’t sweet, despite the common belief that it is.
-Here, we’ll tackle the perception that all “white” and “silver” rums are the same.
+This is the second article in a series on rum misconceptions by rum expert Matt Pietrek, tackling the perception that all “white” and “silver” rums are the same.
+Previously, we learned why rum isn’t sweet, despite the common belief that it is.
+Later, we learn why darker rum isn’t necessarily older, why older rum isn’t necessarily better and age is a poor indicator of quality, and how we dispel the notion that rum has no rules.

 Flip through any cocktail book, and you’ll invariably come across a recipe specifying “white rum” or “silver rum.”
 If you’re lucky, the recipe may helpfully offer something like “Virgin Islands white rum,” although which rum that specifically refers to is likely to escape the average consumer.
 Grabbing the nearest white rum bottle in sight seems innocuous enough.
 After all, isn’t white rum the lowest common denominator in the rum world?
 All within a few degrees of each other—like the difference between store brand and name brand ketchup.